Departamento-de-Engenharia-Informatica/lei-24-s2-1dm-g132/docs/sprintC/us021/01.requirements-engineering/Readme.md

 >
 > **Answer:** Hours and/or days.

+> **Question:** When a To-Do List entry is planned and moves to the Agenda, the status change from "Pending" to "Planned".
+Should this entry be removed from the To-Do List or just change status to "Planned" as it is on the Agenda?
+>
+> **Answer:** Changing the status in the To-Do list to Planned seems to be a good approach.

 ### 1.3.
 Acceptance Criteria

 * **AC1:** The new entry must be associated with a green space managed by the GSM.